 Strategies to Manage Overwhelming Feelings

-1. Identify What is Causing You to Feel Overwhelmed
+1. Identify What Is Causing You to Feel Overwhelmed

 First, try to identify the source of what is causing the overwhelm.
 Think about what areas of your life are contributing to your stress.
-Are you feeling overwhelmed at work, home, college, or in your relationships?
-Now, consider what is particularly causing you to feel overwhelmed in those areas of your life.
-Note down the causes so you can have a clear idea of your triggers.
+Are you feeling overwhelmed at work, at home, at college, or in your relationships?

 2. Accept Your Feelings